 Goddess Asherah And The Biblical Connection

-Raphael Patai writes in his book The Hebrew Goddess that it is almost inevitable that the cult of the great Canaanite mother-goddess should penetrate Hebrew religion as well.
+Raphael Patai writes in his book The Hebrew Goddess that it is almost inevitable that the cult of the great Canaanite mother-goddess should penetrate the Hebrew religion as well.
 “While it is not easy to reach a definite conclusion as to the physical shape in which Asherah was represented among the Hebrews, a careful perusal of Biblical references to the “Asherahs” seems to indicate that they carved wooden images which were set up by implanting their base into the ground.
 In early times they often stood next to altars dedicated to Baal, later a “statue of Asherah” was set up in the Jerusalem Temple itself.
 The word Asherah in Biblical usage can refer to either to the goddess herself or to her image.”

 In his book, Did God Have A Wife?, author William G. Dever demonstrates that a cult of Asherah did flourish in ancient Israel.
 According to Dever, “some of the biblical references to "asherah" are downplayed in the texts, reducing her as it were to only a "shadow of herself" — merely a symbol of the goddess, a pole or tree.”